 The bill S. 526 aims to amend Section 48-39-280 of the South Carolina Code of Laws, which pertains to beach preservation appeals policies and procedures.
-The proposed changes include provisions that would stay any enforcement action during the pendency of an appeal, ensuring that landowners are not adversely affected while their appeals are being processed.
+The proposed changes include provisions that will stay any enforcement action during the pendency of an appeal, ensuring that landowners can contest decisions without immediate repercussions.
 Additionally, if an administrative law judge reverses the agency's decision, the agency will be responsible for covering the attorney fees and costs incurred by the appellant.
-This shift places a financial responsibility on the agency in cases where their decisions are overturned.

 04/02/2025: 48-39-280